philpagel/debian-headless/README.md

 ## Preseeding

-Preseeding is Debian's method to automatically answer some or all of the configuration questions you usually have to answer during the installation process.
+Preseeding is Debian's method of automatically answering some or all of the configuration questions you usually have to answer during the installation process.